ajrussell999/augmented_DHCP/README.md

 | 4 | In reply to the DHCP-client discover packet.
 Send a relevant DHCP offer packet for the CTS modem including DHCP option 43 sub-options. |

 The sub-options of option 43 offered by the DHCP-server to the client are listed in Table 2.
+Sub-options 7 and 8 are omitted since these options are used to update the config file.
+Since the management vlan 4090, must be configured on the WAN interface of the CPE by default in order to reach the management network and DHCP server at power up.
+These two option codes have been omitted for this automated firmware update solution since CPE configuration is achieved in the laboratory network by Simple Network Management Protocol (SNMP).

 **Table 2.** DHCP-server offer option 43 sub-options